skysl/assets/README.md

-# assets
+# Skysl Assets

-Place for logos and album arts and such
+This repo contains all Skysl header art, profile art, and album/track art.